Forward Prediction for Physical Reasoning: Experiments

 \section{Experiments}

-We evaluate the performance of forward-prediction models on B-tier of the challenging PHYRE benchmark~\cite{bakhtin2019phyre}.
+We evaluate the performance of the forward-prediction models on the B-tier of the challenging PHYRE benchmark~(\cite{bakhtin2019phyre}; see Figure~\ref{fig:challenge}).
 We present our experimental setup and the results of our experiments below.
-The code and trained models to reproduce our results will be made available.
+We provide trained models and code reproducing our results online.